 The Office of Safety and Security at SPU, which currently oversees the parking lot, and with the introduction of our application, will probably be given the job of ensuring no one is overstaying their passes.

-The neighbors around SPU have an interest as this could lessen the number of cars parked near their houses.
+The neighbors around SPU have an interest, as this could lessen the number of cars parked near their houses.

 Expected Costs and Benefits